| Executives July 20, 2021

 For years, the NSO Group has denied that Pegasus is used by malicious actors.
 The firm claims that it only sells Pegasus to the intelligence and enforcement community of about 40 countries and that all prospects' human rights histories are rigorously vetted.
 The 2018 assassination of journalist Jamal Khashoggi raised significant doubt about this because it was widely believed that the Saudi government tracked Khashoggi by compromising his mobile phone with Pegasus.

 Mobile devices can access the same data as a PC from anywhere.
 This dramatically increases the attack surface and risk for organizations because mobile devices are typically used outside the security perimeter.
+As pointed out by Joseph, once something like Pegasus gets onto a mobile endpoint, they have access to everything, whether it’s your Microsoft 365 or Google Workspace accounts.
+At that point, it doesn’t matter whether something is encrypted.
+The attacker sees what the user sees.
 This makes any executive or employee with access to sensitive data, technological research or infrastructure, a lucrative target for cybercriminals.

 While mobile OS and app developers are constantly improving the security of their products, these platforms are also becoming more complex.
 This means there will always be room for vulnerabilities to exploit and for spyware like Pegasus to thrive.

 As much as things may change, mobile phishing remains the most effective first step for cyberattackers.
 Just like other mobile malware, Pegasus is typically delivered to its victims through a phishing link.
 The most effective delivery of phishing links is with social engineering.
 For example, Pegasus was brought to our attention by a journalist who was sent a link from an anonymous mobile number promising tips about a human rights story they were working on.